 You need elderberries.
-Where I live in Northern California, they start coming ripe at the end of May, and you can find them somewhere all the way into October depending on where you live.
+Where I live in Northern California, they start coming ripe at the end of May, and you can find them somewhere all the way into October depending on what state or province you live in.

 Making elderberry syrup is always the first thing I do with elderberries once they come ripe.
 Why?
 Because it’s so damn versatile.
-I’ve used it to make elderberry ice cream, poured it on top of other ice creams, and I use it in my go-to sauce for venison and wild duck, the classic Cumberland sauce.
+Uses for elderberry syrup include as a homemade soda base, a mixer for cocktails, an immune system booster, a base for elderberry ice cream, as a garnish for other ice creams, or as a glaze for poultry.
+Elderberry syrup is also great in a classic Cumberland sauce.

 Making your syrup seems pretty intuitive.
 I mean, all you need are elderberries and sugar, right?